-CNN recently won round in its legal battle with the White House over press credentials for its aggressive White House correspondent Jim Acosta.
+CNN recently won a round in its legal battle with the White House over press credentials for its aggressive White House correspondent Jim Acosta.
 The ruling seemed correct on the law, but narrower than it could have been, postponing for another day a definitive decision on the free speech rights of the White House press corps.

 The White House revoked Acosta’s press credentials last week shortly after a tense exchange between Acosta and President Donald J. Trump at a recent press conference.
 It was the first time in history that the White House revoked the credentials of a reporter who had White House reporting privileges.

-This past week, D.C. federal district court judge Timothy Kelly, a Trump appointee, granted CNN temporary injunction against revoking Acosta’s White House press credentials.
+This past week, D.C. federal district court judge Timothy Kelly, a Trump appointee, granted CNN a temporary injunction against revoking Acosta’s White House press credentials.
 Litigation could continue next week toward a permanent ruling in the case.
 In the meantime, Acosta returned to normal White House press corps access.

 The ruling is not surprising.